benfertig/timestamper/README.md

 If *Terminal* returns the line "-zsh", then you have successfully set your shell to *Z shell*.<br />

 ### Install Python 3
 It is highly recommended that you install a version of *Python* that includes *conda* i.e., *Anaconda* or *Miniconda*.
+In fact, later steps in this README assume that you have installed a *conda*-based distribution of *Python*.
+If you insist on using a *Python* distribution that you acquired through other means, then it is not guaranteed that you will be able to follow along with the rest of this README without running into additional problems.<br />

 If you have no other uses for *Python* and all you are looking to do is run/build the *Time Stamper* program from the source code, *Miniconda* will provide everything you need.
 [You can download the latest *Miniconda* installer here](https://docs.conda.io/en/latest/miniconda.html).<br />

 Unless you know what you are doing, do not concern yourself with any of the installers that end in "bash".
 Only select from the installers that that end in "pkg".<br />